 - Unscrew the knob on top of the seat rail.

 - Pull the side adjustment knob to release the rail.

 - Then lift the rail until it clicks into place.

 - Re-screw the first knob into the underneath of the rail to secure it in the upright position.

 You can also fold down the rear leg of the rail if you want to.
 However, it takes up minimal extra space.

-In an attempt to keep the rower as light as possible the seat rail is made of aluminium.
-However, the rowing machine can only support users up to 100kg.
+In an attempt to keep the model as light as possible the seat rail is made of aluminium.
+However, the machine can only support users up to 100kg.
 We would have hoped to see a maximum user weight of at least 120kg so that it could accommodate more users looking to get in shape.

 An area that often gets overlooked but is very important for comfort, is the seat.
 The R200 comes with a moulded foam padded seat.